 Far Cry 3 features a modified version of Crytek's CryEngine, called Dunia 2.
 It offers heavy tessellation, high amounts of volumetric lighting, and deferred radiance transfer volumes (global illumination).

-Hitman: Absolution is another challenging gaming benchmark.
-Running on IO Interactive's proprietary Glacier2 engine, this hardware-intensive engine is able to render up to 1200 NPCs simultaneously.
+Hitman: Absolution runs on IO Interactive's proprietary Glacier2 engine and this hardware-intensive engine is able to render up to 1200 NPCs simultaneously.
 Besides the massive crowd of NPCs, it also features Reflective Shadow Mapping (RSM), Direct Compute accelerated Bokeh Depth of Field, extreme tessellation and Ambient Occlusion.

 Generally speaking, across the three gaming benchmarks, we can clearly witness the strong performances of the NVIDIA cards again.
 In most cases, the R9 cards were trailing behind - except in Hitman where both AMD and NVIDIA opponents performed quite competitively.
 The 290X and 290 GPUs, with their new Hawaii cores, only managed to edge out the GTX 780 on most occasions.
 We also noted the neck-to-neck performance of both R9 290 GPUs.
 At times, the R9 290 even outperformed the more powerful R9 290X.
 The ASUS R9 280X card, based on the previous generation Tahiti XT core, has middling performance as it ranked ahead of the GTX 770 in some test scenarios and also trailed it in other test scenarios.